close-dev-team/mobile-close-channel-sdk-ios/README.md

 When you've done that you can come back to this page to continue the wonderful journey of integrating Close in your own app.

-## Preparations
+## Step 1: Adding the SDK

+To add the SDK to your project follow the steps in this section.

+### Using Cocoapods
+#### Access to the binary
 ⛔️ The binary of the SDK framework is in a private repository: https://github.com/close-dev-team/mobile-close-channel-sdk-binary-ios.
 Please first contact [us](mailto:maurice@thecloseapp.com) to get access to this repository.
 Make sure you received and accepted the invite before you continue.

-## Step 1: Adding the SDK

-To add the SDK to your project follow the steps in this section.

-### Using Cocoapods
-#### Access to the repo
-ℹ️ First make sure to create a personal access token in GitHub to be able to access the repository.

-* In GitHub, click or tap on your account
-* Select *Settings*
-* Select *Developer Settings* in the menu
-* Select *Personal access tokens*
-* Select *Generate new token*
-* Under *Scopes* make sure *Repo* is checked
-* Fill in a *Note* if you want and select *Generate token*
+Then [use a Personal Access Token (PAT) on GitHub as explained here](docs/binary_access.md) to clone the repository of the SDK framework binary.
+Use this token later when asked for a username and password for access to private repository.

 #### Adding the Close framework
-Then add Close to your Podfile.
+When you have arranged that, then add Close to your Podfile.

 * In your Podfile add the Close CocoaPods specs repository: